IanCaunce/Laravel-Cachebust/README.md

 **Type**: `string`
 **Default**: ''

 This string prefixes the hash for `file` and `path` busting methods.
-You only need to set this if you serve non busted assets which also have a hash of the same length as the one in your configuration as part of the filename or path.
+You only need to set this if you serve non busted assets which also have a hash as part of the filename or path.

 ###queryParam
 **Type**: `string`